nadmupm/CBSE2020/README.md

-# cbse2020
+# A sample project developed using jSF, JPA, EJB and MySQL

-project for cbse course
+Project description will be descibed here.